mickeyyeh/mickeyyeh/README.md

 **`Data Analyst at Point2Point Global`**

-Aspiring data analyst at [Point2Point Global](http://p2pg.com/), where we change the way shipping gets done. 🚀

-💼 Mickey possesses significant research expertise, having served as a Data Science Research Assistant in academia and as a Research Assistant at the Bentley Academic Technology Center, where he actively contributed to various research initiatives.

-💼 He also plays a crucial role in technology consulting, guiding businesses in their transition to the realms of technology, big data, and AI, with a focus on achieving their next five steps to success.

-🏆Mickey's impressive achievements encompass being a Finalist in the 2023 NESS Statathon, excelling in the 2022 Hackathon, and securing the title of 25th Bentley Business Bowl case analysis champion.

-His diverse experiences allowed him to bring unique insights into data analysis and cutting-edge technologies.
+Aspiring data analyst at [Point2Point Global](http://p2pg.com/), where we change the way shipping gets done. 🚀 His diverse experiences allowed him to bring unique insights into data analysis and cutting-edge technologies.

 ## 🧰 My Skills